Fraport : Union calls for January 15 strike by Munich airport security staff | MarketScreener

 Verdi, which is in wage negotiations on behalf of 23,000 security workers in Germany, has called the strikes to put pressure on companies in charge of screening passengers and luggage.
 Wage talks are due to resume on Jan.
 23.

-Fraport, operator of Frankfurt airport, Germany's busiest hub, said it expects severe disruption on Tuesday.
+Fraport, operator of Frankfurt airport, Germany's busiest hub, said it expected severe disruption on Tuesday.

-(Reporting by Emma Thomasson; Editing by David Goodman)
+(Reporting by Emma Thomasson and Christoph Steitz; Editing by David Goodman and Mark Potter)